FK-space

 In functional analysis and related areas of mathematics a FK-space or Fréchet coordinate space is a sequence space equipped with a topological structure such that it becomes a Fréchet space.
 FK-spaces with a normable topology are called BK-spaces.

-There exists only one topology to turn a sequence space into a Fréchet space, namely the topology of pointwise convergence.
+There only exists one topology to turn a sequence space into a Fréchet space, namely the topology of pointwise convergence.
 Thus the name coordinate space because a sequence in an FK-space converges if and only if it converges for each coordinate.

 FK-spaces are examples of topological vector spaces.
 They are important in summability theory.